godotengine/godot-cpp-template/README.md

       platforms: [linux, windows, mac]
 ```

+## Usage - Signing

+You will need:

+- A macbook
+- An apple id enrolled in apple developer(99 dollar per year)

+For the actions you will need to set the following inputs.
+Store them as secrets in github:

+- APPLE_CERT_BASE64
+- APPLE_CERT_PASSWORD
+- APPLE_DEV_ID
+- APPLE_DEV_TEAM_ID
+- APPLE_DEV_PASSWORD
+- APPLE_DEV_APP_ID

+You will find here a guide on how to create all of them.
+Go to developer.apple.com:

+- Create an Apple ID if you don’t have one already.
+- Use your Apple ID to register as an Apple Developer.
+- Accept all agreements from Apple Developer Page.

+### APPLE_DEV_TEAM_ID - Apple Team Id

+- Go to [developer.apple.com](https://developer.apple.com).
+Go to account.
+- Go to membership details.
+Copy Team Id.

+Eg. `1ABCD23EFG`

+### APPLE_DEV_APP_ID - Apple Developer Id

+- Go to [developer.apple.com](https://developer.apple.com).
+Go to account.
+- Go to user and access.
+Copy Developer Id.

+Eg. `12a34b56-ab1c-123a-a123-12a34b56`

+### APPLE_DEV_PASSWORD

+- Create [Apple ID App-Specific Password](https://support.apple.com/en-us/102654).
+Copy the password.

+Eg. `abcd-abcd-abcd-abcd`

+### APPLE_CERT_PASSWORD

+### APPLE_CERT_BASE64

+- Go to [developer.apple.com](https://developer.apple.com).
+Go to account.
+- Go to certificates.
+- Create Developer ID Application.
+Click Continue.
+- Leave profile type as is.
+[Create a certificate signing request from a mac](https://developer.apple.com/help/account/create-certificates/create-a-certificate-signing-request).
+You can use your own name and email address.
+Save the file to disk.
+You will get a file called `CertificateSigningRequest.certSigningRequest`.
+Upload it to the Developer ID Application request.
+Click Continue.
+- Download the certificate.
+You will get a file `developerID_application.cer`.
+- On a macbook, double click the file.
+Add it to a keychain.
+When it opens it will say Apple Developer Id.
+Copy it.

+Eg.
+`Name Surname (1ABCD23EFG)`

 ## Usage - Template

 To use this template, log in to github and click the green "Use this template" button at the top of the repository page.